patshaughnessy/patshaughnessy.github.io/posts/2019-10-07-how-rust-makes-error-handling-part-of-thelanguage.markdown

 }
 </pre>

-Here the Golang ioutil.ReadFile function returns two values: the string I want and also an error value.
+Here the Golang <span class="code">ioutil.ReadFile</span> function returns two
+values: the string I want and also an error value.
 The Go compiler forces me to think about errors that might occur, at least for a moment.
 But error handling is still optional.
 I can simply choose to ignore the <span class="code">err</span> value entirely.
 Most C programs work in a similar fashion, returning an error code in some manner.
 And if I do choose to handle the error, I end up with verbose, messy code that checks for error codes over and over again.

 In Rust error handling in mandatory.
 Let’s try to rewrite the same example using Rust: